patrickbwarren/python3-wall-DFT/README.md

-This code computes the density profile, surface excess, and wall tension, for a fluid of pure dissipative particle dynamics (DPD) beads, with a mean-field density functional theory (DFT).
+This code computes the density profile, surface excess, and wall tension, for a fluid of pure dissipative particle dynamics (DPD) beads against a wall, using a mean-field density functional theory (DFT).

 More details to follow...